top of page

 What does the National Curriculum say about progression?

-If we analyse progression in the National Curriculum for art and design we see it is very poor.
+If we analyse progression in the National Curriculum for Art and Design we see it is very poor.
 We can simplify the four aims of the curriculum into; producing creative ideas for art, skills proficiency, knowledge of art and artists and evaluating and analysing art, and when we do this we see there is no continuity, no sequential progression and few ‘threads’ of sustained development over key stages.
 For example:

 • Design and make, central to the ‘design’ element of our subject, is only mentioned in key stage 1 then never again.